 ...But what exactly are threads?

-Simply put, threads are the protruding lines curved around the neck of the bottle.
-They ensure that the matching closure will have a tight fit to protect your natural ingredients from being tampered with or from leakage.
-The threads size depends on the size of the bottle neck as well as our range of closures.
-Our bottles and jars as well as the corresponding closures must have matching threads.
-If in doubt, it is always advisable to contact the sales department.
+Simply put, threads are the protruding lines around the neck of the bottle.
+They ensure that the matching closure will have a tight fit to protect your natural products from being tampered with or from leakage.
+The thread size depends on the size of the bottle neck as well as our closures.
+Our bottles and jars and corresponding closures must have matching threads.
+If in doubt, it’s always advisable to contact our sales department.

 STD and DIN18

 STD is a DIN size.
 DIN is the industry standard for dropper bottles in Europe, and DIN18 is the German-based norm.
 It refers to the standard size of the neck, height, and diameter.
-Screw caps with a DIN18 threaded closure go hand in hand with any Orion dropper bottle up to 100ml (3 ½- oz) that features the DIN18 thread and a tamper-evident transferring.
-The right choice to ensure product safety.
+Screw caps with a DIN18 threaded closure are perfect with any Orion dropper bottle up to 100 ml, that features the DIN18 thread and a tamper-evident transfer.
+Definitely, the right choice to ensure product safety.

 GPI and GCMI

-GPI and GCMI are the US norm of neck finishes and are followed by two numbers written like this: 22/400*.
+GPI and GCMI are the US norm for neck finishes and are followed by two numbers written like this: 22/400*.
 The first number indicates the neck finish diameter and is measured across the outside of the bottle’s threads.
 The second number refers to the height and thread style.
-Meaning, the number of threads turns around the neck.
-Simply match the GPI or GCMI code listed in the product description to purchase the corresponding items.
+Meaning the number of thread turns around the neck.
+Simply match the GPI or GCMI code listed in the product description to purchase the correct corresponding items.

-* Please note that if a bottle has an additional ring in the neck, this may affect the choice of matching closure.
-For more details, please get in touch with your representative.
+* Please note that if a bottle has an additional ring on the neck, this may affect the choice of matching closure.
+For more details, please get in touch with your MIRON representative.

 PP and UREA

-PP is also known as polypropylene and falls under the plastic identification code number 5.
+PP (polypropylene) falls under the plastic identification code number 5.
 The material is easily produced and has a high degree of purity.
-It comes with a range of benefits, so is it difficult to break, lightweight, easily and 100% recyclable.
-Due to its properties, PP is suitable for various applications, including food, cosmetic, and natural healing product packaging.
+It comes with a range of benefits: it’s difficult to break, lightweight and 100% recyclable.
+Due to its properties, PP is suitable for various applications, including food, cosmetic and natural healing product packaging.
 Urea formaldehyde molding material (UF) is also known as amino plastic.
 This type of material has become a common component of closure applications.
 The UF resins are noted for their high strength and rigidity.

-The violet sealing element in the lid is made of PHAN, a three-layer laminated product consisting of two layers of solid PET film on the outside and a layer of foamed EPE on the inside.
-It is the foamed core in the center that provides the resilience needed for an airtight seal.
+The violet sealing element in the lid is made of PHAN.
+This is a three-layer laminated product, consisting of two layers of solid PET film on the outside, and a layer of foamed EPE on the inside.
+It’s the foamed core that provides the resilience needed for an airtight seal.

 Ribbed, Matt, and Smooth

-Here we refer to the tangible elements of the closure.
-Where ribbed means that the closure has a pattern of raised bands, matt refers to a surface without a shine, and smooth means having an even surface free from perceptible patterns, ribbing, or indentations.
+Now we’re referring to the tangible elements of the closure.
+Where ribbed means that the closure has raised bands, matt refers to a surface without shine, and smooth means having an even surface, free from patterns, ribbing, or indentations.

 At MIRON Violetglass we ensure that our closures always fit the corresponding bottles and jars.
-However, it can sometimes be a bit of a challenge to find the right closure which complements the needs of your natural ingredients.
-We are always happy to answer any questions you may have and to become a part of your products journey.
+However, sometimes it can be a bit of a challenge to find the right closure that fits the needs of your natural ingredients.
+We are always happy to answer any questions you may have and to become a part of your product journey.